Slip of the Tongue

 Whatever the cause, I see a slip of the tongue as a window that reveals something profound about human behavior.

-In an article I read yesterday on a study of the human brain and behavior, it was suggested that human beings are wired for conformity.
+In an article I read recently about a study of the human brain and behavior, it was suggested that human beings are wired for conformity.
 Measuring brain waves while conducting some very simple group exercises, it showed that our brains actually put up a red flag of warning when we even consider disagreeing with the rest of the group.
 According to the article, this response is based on the ancient biological need to stay connected to our tribe in order to survive.
 In the early hunting and gathering era, going it alone was simply not done, because the risks were too high.
 It was imperative that no matter how much you may disagree with a group decision, your survival depended on going along with it.

 The study revealed that we still carry remnants of this codependent thinking and behavior with us, but to a significantly lesser degree.
 The seemingly random “slip of the tongue” may actually be evidence of an inner (and perhaps even evolutionary) rebellion against conformity.
 There is ongoing pressure to “fit in” to the society, culture, and world we inhabit.
 However, there is also a strong innate desire to see ourselves as individuals with our unique expression and contribution to the whole.
 These two motivations inherently create conflict within us, because at times they are in direct competition with each other, forcing us to choose either to go along with the crowd and be accepted or to follow the beat of our own drummer and risk being rejected and alone.